AdobeDocs/advertising.en/help/dsp/audiences/sources/source-actioniq.md

    For troubleshooting support, contact your Adobe Account Team or `adcloud-support@adobe.com`.

-Segments are refreshed every 24 hours.<!-- verify -->
+Segments are refreshed every 24 hours.

 ## Step 2: